 UC Berkeley Graduate School of Journalism

 - Video equipment is provided during the workshop.

 - All participants must bring their own WIFI-ready laptop for use during this workshop.
-Please see our laptop specifications for further technical requirements.
-Thinkpad laptops are strongly discouraged due to performance issues with Adobe software.
-You must upgrade your operating system to the latest version before attending the course.
+Please see our laptop specifications for further technical requirements You must upgrade your operating system to the latest version before attending the course.

 - You will need to download a 7-day trial of Adobe Premiere Creative Cloud.
 Please note: opening the software for the first time will begin your 7-day trial, keep this in mind with regards to the timing of the course.